 for you guys!
 Rose didn’t give a crap about where you guys went

 after she kicked you out of where you usually are, so I couldn’t

 get anything from her, and so I had to ask the faculty and

 staff, but they either didn’t care or didn’t know, and then

-finally I had to go to the nurse to ask some lunatic with a
+finally I had to go to some of the old members, talk to some

-clipboard, and he’s the only reason I found you, and I
+asshole in skinny-jeans, and he’s the only reason I found

-don’t have a car, so like, I had to jog all the way here
+you, and I don’t have a car, so like, I had to jog all the

 Whoa whoa whoa slow down.
 Kenji.
 What’s wrong with